 Yes, you can cancel jobs waiting in the print queue of the Pitt Print Stations before selecting the Print option.
 Your print allocation or Pharos print account is not affected by any print jobs that you cancel before pressing “Print” or “Print All.”
 Print jobs may also be cancelled using My Print Center.
 Learn more about My Print Center.

 Can I cancel jobs from the printer that are currently printing?

 Yes, you can cancel jobs currently printing by pressing the red button on the printer.
 Your print allocation or Pharos print account is affected by any print jobs that you cancel using this method.
-To have these sheets refunded to your account, you must visit a CSSD Computing Lab within 24 hours and speak to a Computing Lab Monitor or contact the Technology Help Desk at 412-624-HELP .
+To have these sheets refunded to your account, you must visit a Student Computing Lab within 24 hours and speak to a Student Computing Lab Monitor or contact the Technology Help Desk at 412-624-HELP .

 Can I have multiple print jobs in the print queue?